NikaOrl/next-range-selector/src/stories/with-different-duration-and-tabIndexes.md

 ## The range-selector with different directions

-You can set duration of the dot and process change animation to the range-selector - it's a number in seconds (default 0.5) Also you can set different tabIndexes to the checkboxes
+You can set [duration] of the dot and process change animation to the range-selector - it's a number in seconds (default 0.5) Also you can set different tabIndexes to the checkboxes

-#### _Try to push Tab for the ckeckboxes_
+#### _Try to push Tab for the range-selectors_

 ### The template for this example looks like the code below